Spanish Village going for third en bloc attempt

 The freehold condominium, Spanish Village situated along Farrer Road is having a go at a collective sale for the third time with a guide price of no less than $882 million.

 The guide price translate to a land rate of $1,721 psf ppr, including a projected $10 million development charge.

 Completed back in the 1980s, the 266-unit Spanish Village is located within the prime District 10 of Singapore, the 331,460 sq ft site is just 275 meters away from the nearest Farrer Road MRT station.
 It also just a mere 10 minutes’ drive away to Orchard Road and also One-North.

 The freehold residential site is also located near a wide range of renowned educational institutes in Singapore, such as Nanyang Primary School, Raffles Girl’s Primary School, and Nanyang Girls’ High School.

-The most recent en bloc sale within the area was Tulip Garden.
+The most recent en bloc sale within the area was Tulip Garden (now known as Leedon Green).
 It was sold to a joint venture between China-based developer Yanlord Land Group and MCL Land for $907 million (or $1,790 psf ppr).

 District 10 has been increasingly popular with the affluent class of property buyers and some of the top luxury condos in Singapore sold in 2018 are located in this district.

 Under the URA Master Plan of 2014, the Spanish Village site has a gross plot ratio of 1.6 and is zoned for residential use.
 Thus, it has the potential to yield around 703 private homes and an in-principle of approval (IPA) has been obtained from the government since 06 September 2018.